The Real Estate M&A and Private Equity Review: USA

-Prior to the current crisis, the REIT sector in the United States expanded dramatically over the past quarter century.
+Prior to the pandemic, the REIT sector in the United States had expanded dramatically over the past quarter century.
 Until the 'REIT Revolution' of the 1990s, private sources of capital dominated the US commercial real estate industry, and publicly traded real estate vehicles such as REITs played a relatively small role.
 The tables have now turned, and public REITs are dominant in a number of sectors and show every sign of continuing to grow.

-In addition to growing in size, US REITs have also broadened their reach in terms of asset classes and have begun to expand geographically outside of the United States.
+In addition to growing in size, US REITs have broadened their reach in terms of asset classes and have begun to expand geographically outside of the United States.
 While REITs traditionally owned office, multifamily, retail, industrial and lodging assets, today REITs extend across an array of non-traditional sectors, including telecommunications, healthcare, timber, data storage, outdoor advertising and gaming.

 Along with REITs, private equity (PE) funds have also become dominant institutional players in US commercial real estate over the past 20 years.
-In 2008, real estate PE funds raised over US$130 billion per annum,5 and PE funds have continued to raise large amounts of capital (reaching over US$150 billion in 2019),6 and have been the architects of some of the largest recent M&A deals in the real estate sector.
+In 2008, real estate PE funds raised over US$130 billion per annum,5 and PE funds have continued to raise large amounts of capital (reaching over US$118 billion in 2020),6 and have been the architects of some of the largest recent M&A deals in the real estate sector.
 While international institutional investors have had exposure to the US real estate sector for many years, sovereign wealth funds and other sources of international capital have demonstrated increased interest in the US real estate sector, including through joint ventures with US-based REITs and PE funds.